JoshuaQSH/Raccoon-MLIR-Tour/README.md

 Hopefully this tour will help you find the way to quickly jump into MLIR.
 This repository aims to contain
 - A simple MLIR pass called `simplepass`, which refers to the modified example of an out-of-tree MLIR pass tour from [crispyberry](https://github.com/crispyberry/MLIR-Pass-Tour).
 It is an opt-like tool to operate on the SCF dialect (Modified mlir/example/standalone).
-- A Dialect called `Raccoon` used for ML embedding lowering down
+- A Dialect called `Raccoon` used for ML embedding lowering down.
+You may wonder why `Raccoon`, this black-eyed little cutie was once my nickname XD.

 Before getting started, we assume you have already built your MLIR under the home directory `./llvm-project`.
 If not then you can follow the Building guide as well: